silverstripe/cwp/docs/en/04_Performance_Guide/01_Caching.md

 If your website is mostly cacheable, but you have minor dynamic behaviour such as a "logged in" menu indicator, you can use the best of both worlds: Generate static HTML content once for all visitors, but run the response through a lightweight SilverStripe PHP request in order to add dynamic bits to the response.
-You can do this with the [staticpublishqueue module](https://github.com/silverstripe/silverstripe-staticpublishqueue) module as well as [markguinn/silverstripe-livepub](https://github.com/markguinn/silverstripe-livepub).
+You can do this with the [Static Publisher with Queue module](https://github.com/silverstripe/silverstripe-staticpublishqueue) module as well as the [LivePub module](https://github.com/markguinn/silverstripe-livepub).

 ## Next